feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 The internet is chock full of data that many machine learning models leverage for training.
 These data, however, are produced by people, entities or organizations that have their own utility functions.
 These data, can therefore be thought of as being conditional on those utility functions.
 When our models ingest this large chunk of data wholesale, they tend to assimilate and reproduce behaviors mapping to these utility functions.
 As researchers and designers, we may want to retain the ability to steer our trained models towards or away from some modes of behavior.
 Furthermore, as our models grow in capability and are applied to increasingly complex and diverse settings, we may want to steer their behavior to align with the context or human preferences.

+#### Related Literature

+##### *Multiple Objective Reinforcement Learning*

+A multi-objective [MDP](https://en.wikipedia.org/wiki/Markov_decision_process) (MO-MDP) is defined with multiple unconstrained objectives, and so usually does not contain a single optimal policy but rather a set of optimal policies, called the **Pareto front.** A policy is **Pareto-optimal** in an MO-MDP if there exists no other policy that improces its return for one objective without decreasing the return for another.

+Multi-objective reinforcement learning (MORL) algorithms are either single-policy or multiple-policy. *Single policy MORL methods* learn a policy that is optimal for a given setting of reward preferences.
+Most rely on linear **scalarization** which restricts solutions to the convex portions of the Pareto front and can be sensitive to reward scales. *Multi-policy MORL methods* aim to find a set of policies that covers the whole Pareto front.

+One state of the art approach, **Multi-objective Maximum a Posteriori Policy Optimization (MO-MPO)**, has the goal to learn a single policy that must trade off across different objectives.
+While most MORL algorithms are based on linear scalarization, MO-MPO takes a distributional approach: for each policy improvement step, MO-MPO first computes a non-parametric policy for each objective that improves the (parametric) policy with respect to that objective, subject to a non-negative constraint  on the KL-divergence between the improved and old policies.
+Then, the policy is updated via supervised learning on the sum of these non-parametric policies.
+Intuitively, defines the influence of objective $r_k$ on the final policy; an objective with larger $r_k$ has more influence.
+MO-MPO can be run multiple times, with different constraint settings, to find a Pareto front of policies.

+##### *Constrained Reinforcement Learning*

+Constrained RL algorithms seek policies that meet the desired constraints at deployment time.
+These can be viewed as special cases of MORL, where some of the objectives are constraints.
+Typical approaches for constrained RL use Lagrangian relaxation, but are limited in many ways.
+Multi-objective RL can be seen as a type of constrained RL since the **constraint-satisfying optimal policy must be Pareto optimal**.

+Each policy on the Pareto front is the optimal policy for a particular setting of preferences (i.e., desired trade-off over objectives).
+This is typically encoded via a preference vector, in which each element k represents the relative importance of the corresponding objective.
+Existing Lagrangian approaches involve linear scalarization, however, and thus cannot find solutions that lie on concave portions of the true Pareto front.

 #### Proposed Solution